Updated 3 February, 2026

-Read this article to find out what is currently known about the upcoming, new regulation.
+Read this article to find out what is currently known about the new regulation.

 What will happen and when?

 For Vaasan Sähköverkko, a change of distribution charges is currently planned accordingly.
-At present, we expect to make changes to the charges starting from the beginning of 2027.
+At present, we expect to make changes to the charges in 2027.
 We do not yet know which of our customers will be affected by the power fee.

 Objectives of the change